lingua-libre/Lingua-Libre-Bot/README.md

-# Lingua-Libre-Bot
+# Lingua Libre Bot
-This is the source code of [Lingua Libre Bot](https://meta.wikimedia.org/wiki/User:Lingua_Libre_Bot), whose goal is to ease the resuse of all the records made on [Lingua Libre](https://lingualibre.org) on as much wikis as possible.
+This is the source code of [Lingua Libre Bot](https://meta.wikimedia.org/wiki/User:Lingua_Libre_Bot), whose goal is to ease the reuse of all the records made on [Lingua Libre](https://lingualibre.org) on as much wikis as possible.

+## Wikimedia projects

+Lingua Libre Bot is able to contribute on the following Wikimedia projects:
+* Wikidata
+* Wikidata Lexemes
+* French Wiktionary
+* Occitan Wiktionary

+## Operational documentation

-## Dependencies
+### Dependencies
 Lingua Libre Bot requires Python 3.8 to work, and the following packages in their latest version:
 * wikitextparser
 * requests